 11. Has the entity carried out independent assessment/ evaluation of the working of its policies by an external agency?
 (Yes/No).
-If yes, provide name of the agency.
+If yes, provide

 The Company has various policies in place which are reviewed from time to time by the Board, its Committees and Senior Management.
 Further, the above policies and processes may be subject to regulatory compliances and changes, as applicable.